 Centre-back: John Brooks (Wolfsburg)

 John Brooks has scored three goals in 43 international caps for the USA, including the winner against Ghana at the 2014 World Cup.

 Any centre-back nicknamed “the Wall of Brooks” must be pretty tough to get past and Wolfsburg’s John Brooks is well worthy of that title.

-The 27-year-old — who turned down Bayern Munich to join Hertha Berlin as a teenager — ranks first for clearances (41), second for aerial duls won (21) and third for interceptions (11) among Wolfsburg players in the Bundesliga this term.
-Considering Die Wölfe are one of just two remaining unbeaten teams in the German top flight, and that only RB Leipzig (4) have conceded fewer than their five goals, that is quite the achievement.
+The 28-year-old, who turned down Bayern Munich to join Hertha Berlin as a teenager, ranked first for aerial duels (129), second for aerial duals won (97) and second for interceptions (55) among Wolfsburg players in the Bundesliga last season.
+Considering Die Wölfe finished fourth in the Bundesliga and only RB Leipzig (32) conceded fewer goals than their 37, that is quite the achievement.

 From Chris Richards at Bayern Munich to Miles Robinson and Mark McKenzie in MLS, there is sure to be fierce competition for places at centre-back for the USMNT over the next few years, but Brooks’ place in the starting XI seems locked.